Chang Dongsheng: Biography

 Throughout the Second Sino-Japanese War and World War II, of which China became a part, Chang instructed large numbers of Chinese Nationalist troops in Shuai Chiao (including the elite Red Wall paratroopers), while continuing to fend off numerous challenges.
 When not otherwise occupied, Chang visited several POW camps to test his Shuai Chiao against Japanese practitioners of judo, jujutsu and karate.
-It was specially important his performance in the Kuang-Si prison, where he defeated judo practitioners Haido Takayama, Kuma Hisa and Masao Hichi.
+It was specially important his performance in the Guangxi prison, where he defeated judo practitioners Haido Takayama, Kuma Hisa and Masao Hichi.
 Chang represented the Army in 1948 when he was victorious in a nationwide competition for shuai jiao, Chin Na, grappling and throwing all together.

 When Kuomintang troops under Chiang Kai-shek were driven from mainland China to Taiwan by the Communist rebels, Chang left for Taiwan.
 On the establishment of the National Police University, in Taipei in the Republic of China, Chang was given a position of Senior Instructor in unarmed training by Presidential edict.
 He taught there for over 30 years.

 There are several famous anecdotes about Chang's short temper.
-In one occasion, a man came to the Taipei National Police University and asked to train with him; instead of answering, Tung Sheng attacked the visitor and threw him down, forcing him to confess that he had actually come to challenge him after the training, something Chang had already figured out.
-Similarly, Robert W. Smith once travelled to Taiwan to interview Tung Sheng and train with him, but when he asked the master to show him some of his skills, Chang just kicked Smith in the groin.
+In one occasion, a man came to the Taipei National Police University and asked to train with him; instead of answering, Chang attacked the visitor and threw him down, forcing him to confess that he had actually come to challenge him after the training, something Chang had already figured out.
+Similarly, Robert W. Smith once travelled to Taiwan to interview Chang and train with him, but when he asked the master to show him some of his skills, Chang just kicked Smith in the groin.

 Never defeated in martial arts challenge matches, Chang died in 1986 of aggressive esophageal cancer.

-Personal beliefs
+Personal life

 Chang was a devout and practicing Muslim.